Sustainability Governance

 - GRI 3-3

 Implenia has set itself long-term sustainability goals based on a comprehensive materiality analysis conducted with internal and external stakeholders, and taking into account the UN’s Sustainable Development Goals (SDGs).
-Its current goals should be achieved by the end of 2025.
+The company should achieve its current goals by the end of 2025.
 Implenia uses the goal dashboard to report continuously and transparently on the work being done on the goals and the degree to which they are being achieved.
-The dashboard also shows the sub-goals, derived from the main ones, for each division and global function.
+The dashboard also shows the sub-goals, derived from the main ones, for each Division and global function.

 Standards and regulations